A children's book about cancer

 About the author

-Jane Gillard is a journalist and writer who was diagnosed with lymphoma in 2018.
-The news was devastating and like many people, she struggled to work out how to break the news to her children, who were then aged 10 and 7.
+Jane Gillard is a writer, editor and former journalist who was diagnosed with lymphoma in 2018.
+The news was devastating and she struggled to work out how to break the news to her children, who were then aged 10 and 7.

-Although there was plenty of material to support parents, Jane could not find a book which explained to a child the impact a parent’s cancer diagnosis would have.
+There was plenty of material to support parents but Jane could not find a book which explained to a child the impact a parent’s cancer diagnosis would have on their everyday life.

 She wrote Mum’s Purple Scarf to help other parents explain the cancer journey to their children.
 It can be read with children from 4 to 11 years of age.
-It mixes information and humour.
+It mixes information and humour in a literal way.

-Janet Glass is a designer and illustrator who lives in the hills outside Melbourne.
+Janet Croll is a designer and illustrator who lives in the hills outside Melbourne.